22 Brown Types of Caterpillars

 This beautiful caterpillar has a green body with bright yellow spots and stripes and horns on its head.

-Eastern Tiger Swallowtail Caterpillars can be found feeding on the leaves of various trees, including birch, poplar, and willow.
+Eastern Tiger Swallowtail Caterpillars feed on the leaves of various trees, including birch, poplar, and willow.

 As they mature, their colors become more muted, and they develop small black spots on their body.